stim-ca/blog.timewelltech.ca/content/posts/vSphere-8.0-continued.md

 TTE-DC-01            PoweredOn  4        16.000
 ```

-You must have VMRC installed on your local machine, otherwise head to your webgui.
+You must have VMRC installed on your local machine otherwise head to your web-gui.

 ```PowerShell
 Open-VMConsoleWindow -VM $newVMArguments.Name